TurboWarp/extensions/docs/SharkPool/Messages-Plus.md

 (broadcast (message1 v) to (all sprites v)::#FFBF00)
 ```

-Broadcasts the specified message to the selected sprites and returns an array containing the responses from every receiver.
+Broadcasts the specified message to the selected sprites and returns the response or responses from the receiving scripts.

+The value returned depends on the **multiple responses** setting for the message.
+If multiple responses are enabled, an array containing all responses is returned.
+Otherwise, only the first response is returned.

 The **sprites** dropdown behaves the same as in the broadcast command blocks.